 In the next few minutes would occur one of the most remarkable gunfights that ever took place in the Old West, with Roberts fighting for his life against eight skilled gunslingers, and in the end, creating a frontier legend.

 Buckshot Roberts Last Stand

 At the sight of the armed men, Roberts grabbed his rifle and fired, hitting Charlie Bowdre’sbelt buckle and knocking the wind out of him.
 Bowdre, on the other hand, was luckier, hitting Roberts in the abdomen.
-Though severely wounded, Roberts kept shooting as he retreated to the doorway of the mill, hitting John Middleton in the chest, striking “Doc” Scurlock’s pistol, hitting Frank Coe in the right hand taking off his thumb and trigger finger and grazing Billy the Kid’s arm.
+Though severely wounded, Roberts kept shooting as he retreated to the doorway of the mill, hitting John Middleton in the chest, striking Scurlock’spistol, hitting Frank Coe in the right hand, taking off his thumb and trigger finger, and grazing Billy the Kid’s arm.

 Demoralized by the lone gunman, the rest of the Regulators got on their horses and left.
-Still armed, Roberts remained in the building until finally a few of the locals, waving a white flag approached with a doctor.
-Though the doctor tended to his wound, there was little he could do and Roberts suffered in agony for another 36 hours before he finally died.
+Still armed, Roberts remained in the building until finally, a few of the locals approached with a doctor waving a white flag.
+Though the doctor tended to his wound, there was little he could do, and Roberts suffered in agony for another 36 hours before he finally died.
 He and Dick Brewer were buried side by side at the small Blazer Cemetery in Mescalero, New Mexico.